zero-sdk/Android_SDK/ZCoupSDK_Integration_Guide.md

 ## <a name="note">Integration Notes</a>

-​	If you live in a country, such as China, which is forbidden google play, two prerequisites to get Cloudmobi ads:
+​	If you live in a country, such as China, which is forbidden google play, two prerequisites to get Zcoup ads:
 > * GooglePlay has installed on your device.
 > * Your device have connect to VPN.